amcneil36/amcneil36.github.io/blogs/hoirzontal-vs-vertical-slicing.md

 When planning out a project, there are two different approaches that teams might take to plan out the order of the work to be done.
 One approach is **horizontal slicing** where a team will attempt to complete all work in one component before moving on to another component.
 This might involve trying to do the whole back-end before starting the back-end.
 It might involve trying to do the whole front-end before starting the back-end.
 Or, it might involve completing one component in the back-end and then completing one component in the front-end followed by returning to the back-end.
 The second approach is **vertical slicing** where a team will code up a portion of multiple components at a time in order to produce a small amount of end to end functionality.

+Suppose you are working on a feature that needs front-end and back-end code changes.
+Perhaps the front-end has multiple components and the back-end has multiple components.
+Should we do horizontal slicing or vertical slicing?
+Let's look at one at a time to see how it would look.

+### Horizontal Slicing
+As stated previously, horizontal slicing involves completing all code in one component before moving on to another component. start off tlaking about only front  end and only back end